mlurgi/SpatialMultiplexStability/README.md

 AND

 McWilliams, C., Lurgi, M., Montoya, J.M. et al. (2019) The stability of multitrophic communities under habitat loss. ***Nature Communications*** 10, 2322.

+If you have any questions / run into any issues, please contact me at miguel.lurgi@swansea.ac.uk